dkfans/keeperfx/docs/computer_ai.md

 * AI lack more than 1000 gold for payday
 * AI has less than 3 imps

-There is an option `sim_before_dig` that affects how AI routes its corridors
+There is an option `sim_before_dig` that affects how AI routes its corridors \
+There is a hates array that means "Who this AI hate most"

 ## Process